 MEET THE FIRST GLOBAL NON-PROFIT PLASTIC SOLUTIONS PLATFORM.

 The origin story of PCX begins on the ground at one of the epicenters of the plastic pollution crisis.
 PCX Solutions advises companies on how to map out and execute comprehensive solution sets effectively over a partner's sustainability journey, and was the first in the world to establish a Plastic Pollution Reduction Standard.
-PCX Solutions, together now with commercial subsidiary PCX Markets, serves a global ecosystem of carefully vetted partners that recover, process, and recycle plastic waste with programs that improve livelihood, scale up social impact, and reduce the flow of plastic pollution into nature.
+PCX Solutions, together now with commercial partner PCX Markets, serves a global ecosystem of carefully vetted partners that recover, process, and recycle plastic waste with programs that improve livelihood, scale up social impact, and reduce the flow of plastic pollution into nature.

 THEY’RE IN THIS FIGHTWILL YOU BE?